-- o This person must have at least one year experience surveying vascular plants and/or courses learning plant identification. - This person must spend a minimum of two days in the field "brushing up" on vascular plant identification prior to conducting surveys. - Walk enough of the boundaries of each 50 x 50 m quadrant to ensure they are well marked prior to starting vascular plant surveys.
-If necessary add flagging to better mark the boundaries. - Spend an initial 10 minutes writing down the names of all the vascular plants observed at a site. - o This initial listing of plant names is conducted so that the subsequent timed searches of the 50 x 50 m quadrants are spent mainly looking for species, with little time writing down plant names. - o During the initial 10 minutes when species names are being recorded, locate the most diverse habitat types within the 1 ha area and spend time in these habitats recording species names. - o Organize the plant species on the data sheet by group (grasses, trees, shrubs, herbs) to aid in quickly finding the species while searching and to avoid recording a species multiple times. - Unknown species can be quickly identified during this initial 10-minute search, but if unable to identify the species quickly, collect the specimen from a population of greater than 5 individuals, outside the plot if possible.
-These unknown specimens are assigned a unique specimen number and carried to avoid multiple collections in each quadrant. - Spend 20 minutes in each of the four quadrants (a total of 80 minutes) finding and recording presence for as many species of vascular plants as possible. - o To maintain consistency among observers, start at the center of the quadrant, then move to within 5-10 m of site centre, then move in a clockwise direction around the quadrant staying approximately 5-10 m from the quadrant edge (Figure 14). - o Stop every 4 or 5 steps to examine the plants in the immediate area. - o Ensure that all habitat types in the quadrant are searched for vascular plants. - Always start the surveys in the NE quadrant and progress clockwise to the next quadrant (NE, SE, SW and NW) - Field guides are not used during the four 20-minute searches; collect specimens of unknown or uncertain vascular plant species.
+- This person must have at least one year experience surveying vascular plants and/or courses learning plant identification. - This person must spend a minimum of two days in the field "brushing up" on vascular plant identification prior to conducting surveys. - Walk enough of the boundaries of each 50 x 50 m quadrant to ensure they are well marked prior to starting vascular plant surveys.
+If necessary add flagging to better mark the boundaries. - Spend an initial 10 minutes writing down the names of all the vascular plants observed at a site. - This initial listing of plant names is conducted so that the subsequent timed searches of the 50 x 50 m quadrants are spent mainly looking for species, with little time writing down plant names. - During the initial 10 minutes when species names are being recorded, locate the most diverse habitat types within the 1 ha area and spend time in these habitats recording species names. - Unknown species can be quickly identified during this initial 10-minute search, but if unable to identify the species quickly, collect the specimen from a population of greater than 5 individuals, outside the plot if possible.
+These unknown specimens are assigned a unique specimen number and carried to avoid multiple collections in each quadrant. - Spend 20 minutes in each of the four quadrants (a total of 80 minutes) finding and recording presence for as many species of vascular plants as possible. - To maintain consistency among observers, start at the center of the quadrant, then move to within 5-10 m of site center, then move in a clockwise direction around the quadrant staying approximately 5-10 m from the quadrant edge (Figure 13). - Stop every 4 or 5 steps to examine the plants in the immediate area. - Ensure that all habitat types in the quadrant are searched for vascular plants. - Always start the surveys in the NE quadrant and progress clockwise to the next quadrant (NE, SE, SW and NW) - Field guides are not used during the four 20-minute searches; collect specimens of unknown or uncertain vascular plant species. - After the 20-minute search in a quadrant is complete, attempt to quickly identify the species you have collected using field guides. - Place "unknown" specimens in a plant press and take them to camp for identification during the evening.

-- After the 20-minute search in a quadrant is complete, attempt to quickly identify the species you have collected using field guides. - o Place "unknown" specimens in a plant press and take them to camp for identification during the evening. - Ensure that identification numbers for unknown specimens are not repeated for the site.
+- Ensure that identification numbers for unknown specimens are not repeated for the site.
 Be especially diligent when collecting specimens from the "extra" low vegetation and shrub cover plots at agriculture sites (see below). - For any vascular plant categorized as S1 or S2 by Alberta Conservation Information Management System (ACIMS), collect a specimen so its identity can be confirmed by experts.
 Refer to the "List of Plants to Collect" when deciding whether or not to collect a specimen.
 Collect the specimen from a population of greater than 5 individuals, outside the 1-ha area if possible. - For specimens that cannot be identified in the evening, and for ACIMS S1 or S2 specimens, remove them from the field press and place them a different plant press.
 Ensure that the information (ABMI site number, reference code, date, collector's name) on the data sheet matches the information included with the specimen in the plant press. - At the end of the field shift, take the plant press with unknown plants to the laboratory.
 These unknown specimens will be identified by experts.